how to MS Teams

 Stage Two: ACTIVE USAGE, other key considerations for access:

 • Who should have access to review MS Teams team membership/roles?
-Circumvent the issues of stale access management by periodically reviewing the access of members.
+Circumvent the issues of stale access management by periodically reviewing the access of members as well as Guest access.
 Make note of the fact that for access review the license required is Azure AD Premium P2.
 It can get expensive unless you keep your membership limited.

 • How will members be invited and/or removed on a consistent basis?
 This is also vital in case you need to invite some external members and remove employees that have left the company.

-• Who will monitor the usage of created teams in MS Teams to keep the wasteland of unused digital workspaces in check?
+• Who will monitor the usage of created teams and Team activity to keep the wasteland of unused digital workspaces in check?
 Monitoring is key to knowing more about the usage patterns and if team owners are still active.
 Make use of reporting facilities like Microsoft 365 Admin Center and MS Teams Admin Center for built-in, out-of-the-box reports on user activity.

 ms teams lifecycle management - active usage monitoring